 **This post contains affiliate links.
 For more info, see here.**

-Alonissos is one of the Greek islands hidden gems…there are tourists, but most of them are Greeks, hence it’s a beautiful island to come to for a real taste of Greece and her culture.
+Alonissos island is one of those Greek islands hidden gems…there are tourists, but most of them are Greeks, hence it’s a beautiful island to come to for a real taste of Greece and her culture.
 2.5 hrs by coach from Athens to Ag.
 Konstantinos to catch the ferry, then 5 hrs via Skiathos & Skopelos (of Mamma Mia fame) by ferry, it sounds like a long way – but is so worth it.
 And besides, I always like travelling by ferry.
 It IS possible to get a high speed catamaran in about 3 hrs, but you can’t wander around outside and I always get sick on those things due to how fast they travel.

 **For ideas on what to pack for your Greek island holiday to Alonissos, see here**

 **For your free downloadable and printable packing list guide to the Greek islands, see here.**

 What to do on Alonissos

 Peaceful, tranquil and not big on night life – if you want a place to come and totally relax, eat in tavernas at night then while away the hours playing cards, doing Sudoku puzzles (in my case) or reading one of the many books (as purchased from the local volunteer animal shelter stand) – then this is the island for you.